Taylor 214ce - Natural Grand Auditorium

 The GA's tonal balance also made it a favorite of engineers.

-"You put a mic in front of the guitar and set everything to zero, you turn on the tape, and you play," Bob explains.
+"You put a microphone in front of the guitar and set everything to zero, you turn on the music, and you play" .
 "A lot of studio owners and engineers bought the GA just to put in the studio, because when things started going bad with players' guitars during a session, the engineer would say, 'We can get this job done today if you just play this guitar.'
 A lot of it was the shape.
-We made a few bracing changes, but we depended on the shape to change that tone."
+Taylor made a few bracing changes, but depended on the shape to change that tone."

-Meet the all-new 200 Series: Premium guitars that will change your expectations about what a serious entry-level instrument can embody.
-Featuring solid Sitka spruce tops and Indian rosewood back and sides, this series delivers the quality sound and feel you’d expect from a Taylor guitar.
+A premium guitar that will change your expectations about what this serious instrument can embody.
+Featuring solid Sitka spruce tops and Indian rosewood back and sides, delivers the quality sound and feel you’d expect from a Taylor guitar.

 About Taylor Guitars: